zeequant/quantman-docs/docs/backtestResult.md

 Average loss is the average of all losing *transaction*'s loss
 #### Win Streak/Loss Streak:

-Win streak in the maximum continuous number of winning/hit transactions and loss streak is the maximum continous number of loss/miss transactions.
+Win streak is the maximum continuous number of winning/hit transactions and loss streak is the maximum continous number of loss/miss transactions.

 *Example:*